-- 6.4 The institution demonstrates its ability to admit students who can be successful in the institution's academic program, including specifically recruited populations.
+- 6.5 The institution demonstrates its ability to admit students who can be successful in the institution's academic program, including specifically recruited populations.
 It ensures a systematic approach to providing accessible and effective programs and services designed to provide opportunities for enrolled students to be successful in achieving their academic goals.
-The institution provides students with information and guidance regarding opportunities and experiences that may help ensure their academic success. - 6.5 Decisions about the continuing academic standing of enrolled students are based on clearly stated policies and applied by faculty and academic administrators. - 6.6 The institution measures student success, including rates of retention and graduation and other measures of success appropriate to institutional mission.
-The institution's goals for retention and graduation reflect institutional purposes, and the results are used to inform recruitment and the review of programs and services.
-Rates of retention and graduation are separately determined for any group that the institution specifically recruits, and those rates are used in evaluating the success of specialized recruitment and the services and opportunities provided for the recruited students.
+The institution provides students with information and guidance regarding opportunities and experiences that may help ensure their academic success. - 6.6 The institution measures student success, including rates of retention and graduation and other measures of success appropriate to institutional mission. - 6.7 Measures of student success, including rates of retention and graduation, are separately determined for any group that the institution specifically recruits, and those rates are used in evaluating the success of specialized recruitment and the services and opportunities provided for the recruited students. - 6.8 The institution's goals for retention and graduation reflect institutional purposes, and the results are used to inform recruitment and the review of programs and services.